QuentinRa/blog.quentinra.dev/tools/rst/syntax/uml.md

  	@enduml
 ```

-Please refer to uml course to learn how to write
+Please refer to UML course to learn how to write
-uml in plantuml.
+UML in PlantUML.